 You'll also want to look at your management practices to figure out why they are getting so dirty... is your run muddy?
 Is there something you can do to keep it drier?

-The reason we refrigerate eggs in modern times is that if there *has* been any bacterial penetration through the bloom and the egg shell, refrigeration keep the bacteria from growing quickly and spoiling your egg, so eggs kept under immediate and constant refrigeration are less likely to have serious bacterial problems.
+The reason we refrigerate eggs in modern times is that if there has been any bacterial penetration through the bloom and the egg shell--and dirty eggs are more likely to see that--then refrigeration keeps the bacteria from growing quickly and spoiling your egg, so eggs kept under immediate and constant refrigeration are less likely to have serious bacterial problems.
 Plus, unrefrigerated eggs age more quickly, and will eventually lose their good taste, even if they don't actually become rotten, per se.
-In sum, it is just sensible to refrigerate your eggs to keep them as fresh as possible.
+In sum, it is just sensible to refrigerate your eggs to keep them as fresh and tasty as possible.
 If you are selling eggs, your state probably has laws outlining proper refrigeration and storage requirements, too, so be sure to check those.

 For more information about what happens to eggs as they age, you can read this study regarding the differences between keeping eggs refrigerated vs unrefrigerated from Mother Earth News, plus their very interesting tasting notes and many long term storage methods you may not have ever heard of.
 As you see at the link above, they also conclude that refrigerating unwashed eggs is best, but it is still interesting to read about the other methods they tested and to see what happened as the eggs aged.

 Last, if it is quite cold outside, it's still not a good idea to leave eggs out in the coop/nest for long.
 For one, having a lot of eggs in the nest means they're more likely to be cracked accidentally, attract predators, or inspire broodiness in your hens.
 Plus, if it's super cold, they can freeze and crack.
 Once they're cracked, of course, the shell no longer protects the contents, so you should probably discard them to be safe.
 What a waste of good eggs!